Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/relevant-precedents-for-signwriting-infrastructure/essay.md

 The unusual part is not the path.

-The unusual part is that so much of the technical and community asset base already exists while the durable support structure is still catching up.
+The unusual part is that so much of the technical and community asset base already exists while the durable stewardship structure is still catching up.